-Each year, the SEB provides £20,000 of funding for SEB student members who are presenting a poster or talk at the SEB Annual Conference.
-Student members can apply for up to £500 to support their travel to this flagship event that brings together biologists from across the globe to make connections and share their research.
+This year, the SEB has provided £40,000 of funding for SEB student and early career scientist members who are presenting a poster or talk at the SEB Annual Conference.
+Student and early career members can apply for up to £800 to support their travel to this flagship event that brings together biologists from across the globe to make connections and share their research.
 The conference takes place each year in the first week of July.

 The travel grant allowed me to take part in the SEB Conference and present a poster, to get acquainted with a large number of foreign scientists and to establish useful contacts.

 To be eligible for a travel grant you must:

 - be a student member or early career of the SEB